100mslive/100ms-docs/common/faq.md

 #### Can I integrate a feature similar to Twitter super followers using 100ms by only allowing the authenticated users?

-Yes!
-You can use interactive live streaming (HLS) to integrate a similar app and the live feed of the streaming will be available in a room which can be accessed by joining a room with a JWT token ([auth token](/docs/javascript/v2/foundation/security-and-tokens#app-token)) with the viewer role.
+Yes, you can use interactive live streaming (HLS) to integrate a similar app and the live feed of the streaming will be available in a room which can be accessed by joining a room with a JWT token ([auth token](/docs/javascript/v2/foundation/security-and-tokens#app-token)) with the viewer role.

 ## External streaming (RTMP)